isurusamarasekara/isurusamarasekara/README.md

 ## I'm a developer, a cautious cybersec, a scholar and an aspiring Traveller!!

 - 🏂🏻  I'm unequivocally trying do my own thing on travel vlog channel space and software development entrepreneurship
-- 🧑🏻‍💻 Cuurently soaking in all IAM related knowledge and further focusing on microservices optimized IAM development
+- 🧑🏻‍💻  Curently soaking in all IAM related knowledge and further focusing on microservices optimized IAM development
 - 🥅  Too much goals, can't keep the count,
 - ⚡  A secret/ not-so-secret fact: I love to play the piano and guitar

 ### Connect with me: